rsalmei/alive-progress/README.md

 ![alive-progress check tool](https://raw.githubusercontent.com/rsalmei/alive-progress/main/img/alive-bar-check-mix.png)

 > Use the check tools to your heart's content!!
-They have even more goodies awaiting for you, there are even real-time animations!
+They have even more goodies awaiting you, even real-time animations!

 > Create the wildest and coolest animations you can and send them to me!
 > <br>I'm thinking about creating some kind of `contrib` package, with user-contributed spinners and bars!